 5. Use very high heat and cook fast.

 The only thing that’s slightly different in this recipe is the use of minced garlic, which is left in the finished dish.
-I used a lot of garlic, but if you’re not such a garlic lover, you can use a bit less.
+I used a lot of garlic, but if you’re as much of a garlic lover, you can use a bit less.

-Can you make this garlicky stir fry with other vegetables?
+Tips for making this mixed vegetable stir fry with other vegetables?

 Can you make this stir fry recipe without a wok?